equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

     With the keyword :code:`HOOK_WORKFLOW` you can configure workflow 'hooks'; meaning workflows which will be run automatically at certain points during ERTs execution.
-Currently there are four points in ERTs flow of execution where you can hook in a workflow, before the simulations start, :code:`PRE_SIMULATION`; after all the simulations have completed, :code:`POST_SIMULATION`; before the
+Currently there are five points in ERTs flow of execution where you can hook in a workflow, before the simulations start, :code:`PRE_SIMULATION`; after all the simulations have completed, :code:`POST_SIMULATION`; before the